 Although the internet is flooded with convincing carnivore diet before and after photos and rave reviews from proponents of the plan, health experts have pointed out that the negative effects of the diet may outweigh any potential benefits.

-Not only there is little to no carnivore diet science available to support the plan, but the diet is also incredibly restrictive, difficult to follow and likely to lead to nutritional deficiencies in the long-run.
+Not only is there little to no carnivore diet science available to support the plan, but the diet is also incredibly restrictive, difficult to follow and likely to lead to nutritional deficiencies in the long run.

 What Is the Carnivore Diet?

 According to Merriam-Webster, the official carnivore definition is “an animal that feeds primarily or exclusively on animal matter.”